qmk/qmk_firmware/docs/features/auto_shift.md

 ## Retro Shift

-Holding and releasing a Tap Hold key without pressing another key will ordinarily result in only the hold.
-With `retro shift` enabled this action will instead produce a shifted version of the tap keycode on release.
+Holding and releasing a tap-hold key without pressing another key will ordinarily result in only the hold action.
+With `retro shift` enabled, this action will instead produce a shifted version of the tap keycode on release.

-It does not require [Retro Tapping](../tap_hold#retro-tapping) to be enabled, and if both are enabled the state of `retro tapping` will only apply if the tap keycode is not matched by Auto Shift. `RETRO_TAPPING_PER_KEY` and its corresponding function, however, are checked before `retro shift` is applied.
+This does not require [Retro Tapping](../tap_hold#retro-tapping) to be enabled, and if both are enabled, the state of `retro tapping` will only apply if the tap keycode is not matched by Auto Shift. `RETRO_TAPPING_PER_KEY` and its corresponding function, however, are checked before `retro shift` is applied.